 In 2002, Perkins joined Centaurus Energy, thus making the energy market the focus of his career – specifically, he mainly managed the risks in trading with natural gas.

 In 2013, he founded his own hedge fund called Skylar Capital.
-A hedge fund is very similar to private equity firms like Perkins’ Small Ventures USA, but they usually invest their pooled funds in more liquidities (like stocks), while equity firms invest in companies directly – among other differences.
+A hedge fund is very similar to private equity firms like Perkins’ Small Ventures USA, but they usually invest their pooled funds in more liquidities (like stocks), while private equity firms invest in companies that aren’t publicly traded yet directly – among other differences.

 As for poker, Perkins started buying in for high stakes poker tournaments in 2012 – evidently, he was already a millionaire then.
 That means he’s not chasing profits at the poker table, he’s only there for the love of the game.

 Bill Perkins’ Hendon profile shows $5.449 million in live tournament winnings.
 That is the result of just 10 individual cashes.

 That is impressive, however, please note that Perkins is not a professional poker player.
 That means he can buy into tournaments for huge amounts of money without worrying about cashing enough times to make a return.
 This points to a flaw in Hendon’s all time money rankings that many in the online poker community pointed out – having a huge sum in career earnings doesn’t say anything about a player’s success since it fails to take into account the lost buy-ins.

 This is not to belittle Perkins’ achievements at the live poker tournament scene.
 He’s collected some impressive scores playing against the world’s best.

 The first cash on his tally is from the 2012 PokerStars Caribbean Adventure.
 He finished 15th in the $25K High Roller for $58,020.